patelvishu05/SoftwareEngineering/README.md

 ## Run the application
 1. To run the application wait for all processes to complete after successful cloning.
 2. The application can be run using the Green play button ► from the upper left corner.
+   (if you have not set up an emulator device, you will need to do so)
 3. Please wait until all build processes are successfully completed, and then you should start seeing the app running on emulator.